 Miamoua Vang, BA

 Ms. Vang provides research support for randomized study trials and coordinates mental health support programming for providers such as The Buddy Program.

-Ms. Prasad, a medical student at the University of Minnesota (UMN), has worked as a mental health worker and assisted with a hospital-wide trauma-informed care initiative.
+Ms. Prasad, a medical student at the University of Minnesota, has worked as a mental health worker and assisted with a hospital-wide trauma-informed care initiative.
 Her research and advocacy focuses on clinician stress and burnout, antiracism in medical education, and organizational initiatives in trauma-informed care.
-She is a Public Health Advocacy Fellow with the Twin Cities Medical Society and the UMN representative to the Association of American Medical Colleges (AAMC).

 Our institute has developed and pioneered the use of the Mini Z survey – a validated, brief, and easy to administer survey which provides a snapshot of your work environment as it relates to burnout and its significant causes.

 For almost 20 years, we have dedicated our work to addressing provider burnout and promoting wellness for clinicians and healthcare providers throughout the country.

 Find out more about our work and how we can help your organization.
 We are eager to join you on your journey to provider and healthcare team wellness!